syncfusion-content/maui-docs/MAUI/LinearProgressBar/Appearance.md

 * `Color:` Represents the color to the specified range.
 * `Value:` Represents the start or end value for the specified color.

-The following code sample demonstrates how to map the solid color range in the progress bar.
+The following code sample demonstrates how to map the solid color range in the linear progress bar.

 {% tabs %}